tgeorge27/SoundMood_Adv/README.md

 # SoundMoodY2
-Project for ScriptEd's Advanced Curriculum
+This project is designed for ScriptEd's Advanced Curriculum